 - Identify Concern.
 If you have observed potentially illegal or unethical behavior, you may first wish to review related policies for guidance.

 - Discuss Concern with Supervisor.
 Contact your supervisor for guidance about your concern.
 If you are uncomfortable with this approach, see Step 3.

-- Discuss Concern with HR, Legal, or Compliance.
-Report your concern directly to the Office of Human Resources, the Office of General Counsels, or the University Compliance Office.
+- Discuss Concern with HR or Compliance.
+Report your concern directly to the Office of Human Resources or the University Compliance Office.
 If you are still uncomfortable, wish to remain anonymous, or have not received an adequate response, see Step 4.

 - Submit a Report to the Anonymous Hotline, EthicsPoint, either online or via phone (866-294-3545).